-Uploading photos can be a bit of a problem with Shopify, as it does not automatically resize and crop your uploaded photos, so you may end up with some odd looking images, unless you do photo editing before you upload the photos to ensure consistency.
+However, uploading photos can be a bit of a hassle with Shopify, as it doesn’t automatically resize and crop them.
+So you may end up with some odd-looking images unless you do light editing before you upload.

 - Contains everything you need in one service

 - Simplifies integrating your online store with Facebook

 - Extremely easy to use drag-and-drop site builder

 - Gives you more customization options than you may expect